CyberT33N/mongodb-cheat-sheet/README.md

 ## Join

+<br><br>

 #### $lookup (https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/)
+- Allows us to apply aggregation pipelines before the data is joined

+<br><br>

 - **from** (Specifies the collection in the same database to perform the join with.
 The from collection cannot be sharded.) - https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/#lookup-join-from

 <br>

 - **let** (Specifies variables to use in the pipeline field stages.
 Use the variable expressions to access the fields from the documents input to the $lookup stage.
-In other words pipleline only has access to the current collection where we run the lookup.
-To get access to the other collection where we run the join we use let to define the fields where we want access) - https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/#lookup-join-let
+- In other words the pipleline only has access to the current collection where we run the lookup.
+To get access from the source collection where we run the join we use let to define the fields where we want access) - https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/#lookup-join-let

 <br>